How To Make Repurposed Denim Pocket-Sized Hand Warmers

 (Note: Links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

-So we decided to make pocket hand warmers for each of them to keep their little handsies warm during the chill of winter.
+RancherMan & I wanted to make coat -pocket sized hand warmers for our grandchildren to keep their little hands warm during the chill of winter.

 Repurposed denim scraps, long-grain rice and a few drops of essential oil.
 These pocket-sized hand warmers are perfect for kids! #TexasHomesteader